Resources on the Web

 National Park Service: Environmental Contaminants Encyclopedia The purpose of this site, created in 1998, was to summarize environmental toxicology information related to fish, wildlife, invertebrates, and other non-human living resources.

-Occupational Safety and Health Administration: Environmental Health and Safety Online This site provides links to technical information toxic substances, metals, and other occupational hazards.
+Occupational Safety and Health Administration: Environmental Health and Safety Online This site provides links to technical information on toxic substances, metals, and other occupational hazards.

 ExTOXNET FAQs This site is designed to answer some of the most frequently asked questions about exposure to toxicants in our environment.
 Extension toxicologists from the University of California at Davis, Cornell University, Oregon State University, University of Idaho, and Michigan State University collaborated in this effort to address issues raised by the public.